danmayer/coverband/README.md

 ### Working with environment variables

 Do you use figaro, mc-settings, dotenv or something else to inject environment variables into your app?
-If so ensure you have that done BEFORE coverband is required.
+If so ensure you have that done BEFORE Coverband is required.

 For example if you use dotenv, you need to do this, see https://github.com/bkeepers/dotenv#note-on-load-order